-The following response is being submitted to address results from the agreed-upon procedures performed for the National Transit Database (NTD) as of, and for, the fiscal year ended June 30, 2021.
+The following response is being submitted to address results from the agreed upon procedures performed for the National Transit Database (NTD) as of, and for, the fiscal year ended June 30, 2023.

-Procedure K - Demand Response - Purchased Transportation (DRPT) Mode
+Procedures K - Demand Response Purchased Transportation (DR PT) Mode and Service

-Select a sample of the source documents for accumulating passenger miles traveled (PMT) data and determine that the data are complete (all required data are recorded), and that the computations are accurate.
+Select a random sample of the source documents for accumulating PMT data and determine that the data are complete (all required data are recorded) and that the computations are accurate.
 Select a random sample of the accumulation periods and recompute the accumulations for each of the selected periods.
 List the accumulations periods that were tested.
 Test the arithmetical accuracy of the summary.

-Finding: For DRPT, we selected 48 routes performed during August 2020, December 2020, and February 2021, and compared the PMT reported against the signed driver manifests.
+Finding: For DRPT, we selected 40 routes performed during July 2022, October 2022 and April 2023 and compared the passenger miles traveled (PMT) reported against the signed driver manifests.
 We recomputed the mathematical accuracy of the trip sheets and observed all required data was recorded in the accumulation worksheet designed to perform the PMT calculation.
-We identified a variance in PMT for 14 of the 48 routes sampled, resulting in a net variance of 838 miles.
-For nine of the samples, support was unable to be provided.
+We identified a variance in PMT for 12 of the 40 routes sampled, resulting in a net variance of 41 miles.
 No other exceptions were found as a result of this procedure.